Raid in France

 - Prize money

-From the 16th to the 19th of september 2015, Raid in France will host and organise, a stage of ARWS World Cup.
-This race will be a qualifying trial for the World Championships in Brazil.
+From 4th to 10th September 2016, Raid in France will host and organise a stage of the ARWS World Cup.
+This race will be a qualifying trial for the World Championships in Australia.

 More information: Racing Information